Replicas slower than separate jobs on GNI systems

 Do you have data to know if all of the replicas are slow, or are they mostly fast, and getting delayed by some interaction with one or a few slow replicas?

-#17 Updated by Jim Phillips about 2 months ago
+#17 Updated by Jim Phillips almost 2 years ago

 From some basic profiling it appears that the amount of time spent in alloc_mempool_block (but not the number of calls) increases dramatically as the number of nodes and replicas is increased proportionately (from 8 nodes 2 replicas to 16 nodes 4 replicas).
 I'm getting crashes beyond 16 nodes.

-#18 Updated by Phil Miller about 2 months ago
+#18 Updated by Phil Miller almost 2 years ago

 Could you try the same test (4 nodes per replica, increasing replica count) with